-- Falsifying dependent information;

-- Certifying ineligible persons as eligible;

-- Falsifying dependent documentation;

-- Enrolling ineligible persons in Coverage;

-- Falsifying the occurrence of QSC Events;

-- Falsifying QSC Event documentation;

-- Failing to remove dependents from coverage within 60 days of when they lose eligibility; or

-- For a Surviving Spouse, failing to report remarriage within 60 days of the remarriage.
+- Falsifying dependent information; - Falsely certifying ineligible persons as eligible; - Falsifying dependent documentation; - Falsely enrolling ineligible persons in Coverage; - Falsifying the occurrence of Qualifying Status Change ("QSC") Events; or - Falsifying QSC Event documentation.

 Such acts will require you to reimburse the Plan for any fraudulent Claims incurred, or if still within the COBRA election window, for paying COBRA premiums for any months ineligible persons were covered.